getty-zig/getty.so/pages/api/ser/map.md

 SPDX-License-Identifier: LGPL-2.1-or-later
 ---

-# `Map`
+# `getty.ser.Map`

 ## Description

-`getty.ser.Map` is an interface that specifies the serialization process for Getty Map values.
+`getty.ser.Map` is an interface that specifies how to serialize Getty Maps.

-Getty Maps are only partially serialized by [`getty.Serializer`](/api/Serializer) implementations due to the fact that there are many different ways to iterate over and access the keys and values of a map.
-As such, this interface is provided so that serialization can be driven and completed by the user of a serializer.

 ## Synopsis